Padmaavat movie review: Bhansali couches regressive, opportunistic messaging in exhausting visual splendour- Entertainment News, Firstpost

 Lesson No. 1 from Bhansali’s guide to populist pandering: do not let facts stand in the way of dialogues designed to massage the collective ego of the men in a community you wish to please.

-Padmaavat – originally named Padmavati till the Censor Board forced a title change following extremist reactions from that very community – is steeped in such unwitting contradictions.
-The film tells the story of Rani Padmavati, second wife of Ratan Singh, king of Chittor in today’s Rajasthan.
+Padmaavat — originally named Padmavati till the Central Board of Film Certification forced a title change following extremist reactions from that very community — is steeped in such unwitting contradictions.
+The film tells the story of Rani Padmavati, second wife of Maharawal Ratan Singh, king of Chittor situated in today’s Rajasthan.
 H.R.H.
 Ratan encounters Padmavati in an accident when he visits Singhal to procure its famed pearls for his first wife.
 They fall in love and Padmavati returns with him to Chittor as his bride.
-Through a series of events, Alauddin Khilji, sultan of Delhi, hears of the woman’s unparalleled beauty and attacks Chittor to get her for himself.
-After another chain of events, Padmavati kills herself along with all the female adults and children of Chittor in the practice of jauhar, an old north Indian custom where women would commit suicide by burning themselves instead of risking being raped by a rival army when faced with certain defeat.
+Through a series of events, Alauddin Khilji, sultan of Delhi, hears of the woman’s unparalleled exquisiteness and — since he wants to possess every “nayaab cheez” (unique thing) in the world — attacks Chittor to get her for himself.
+After another chain of events, Padmavati kills herself along with all the female adults and children of Chittor in the practice of jauhar, an old north Indian custom where women would commit suicide by jumping into fire instead of risking being raped by a rival army when faced with certain defeat.

-Bhansali’s Padmaavat is based on the 16th century poem Padmavat by Malik Muhammad Jayasi.
-It is widely considered a work of fiction by modern-day historians who concur that Rani Padmavati a.k.a.
-Padmini is a figment of Jayasi’s imagination although Khilji and Singh are historical 13th-14th century figures and the siege of Chittor did indeed happen, Khilji’s purpose being to expand his kingdom and not to forcibly take a mythical queen.
+Bhansali’s Padmaavat is based on the 16th century fictionalised poem Padmavat by Malik Muhammad Jayasi.
+Most modern historians concur that Rani Padmavati a.k.a.
+Padmini is a figment of Jayasi’s imagination although Alauddin Khilji and Ratan Singh a.k.a.
+Ratan Sen a.k.a.
+Ratnasimha are historical 13th-14th century figures and the siege of Chittor did indeed happen, Alauddin’s purpose being to expand his kingdom and not to forcibly take a mythical queen.

 In the year leading up to the release this week, fundamentalist Rajput organisations have committed acts of violence, threatened worse, demanded a ban and in general created a hubbub based on their inexplicable assumptions that this film insults their people.
 Quite the opposite.
 Padmaavat is an irritating ode to Rajput bravery which, if you read history books, is as much a myth as Padmavati a.k.a.
 Padmini herself.

-From the very first scene, Bhansali’s intent is clear: to pedestalise Rajputs and demonise the Khiljis, to pander to the larger Hindu Right via Rajputs by slandering a Muslim king.
+From the very first scene, Bhansali’s goal is clear: to pedestalise Rajputs and demonise the Khiljis, to pander to the larger Hindu Right via Rajputs by slandering a Muslim king.

-And get this, in what appears to be Bhansali’s ultimate signifier of debauchery, the nasty Muslim king appears to have a male lover – oh no! bisexuality! how terrible, no? – whereas the good Hindu man’s eye wanders only in the direction of women.

 There is no pretence at objectivity or nuance in the contrasting portrayals of the two monarchs.
 This is a literal echo of the average Hindu right-winger’s view of Muslims as horny, carnivorous beasts.
-Padmaavat is a perfect example of a Hindi film couching its extreme prejudices in grandiloquence and tacky clichés.
+Padmaavat is a perfect example of a Hindi film couching its extreme prejudices in grandiloquence and tacky clichés, with those clichés embedded in resplendent frames.

-Meanwhile, the gorgeous Ms Padmavati (Deepika Padukone) wears gorgeous lehngas while her gorgeous hair flows in just the right gorgeous wave and her perfect gorgeous makeup remains unsoiled even when she hunts in a Singhal forest or fights Alauddin.
+Meanwhile, the gorgeous Ms Padmavati (Deepika Padukone) wears gorgeous lehengas while her gorgeous hair flows in just the right gorgeous wave and her perfect gorgeous makeup remains unsoiled even when she hunts in a Singhal forest or flees Alauddin’s fort.
 As with all Bhansali’s post-Khamoshi films, this one too is operatic in tone and visually stunning.
-After a point though, all that flawless beauty – architectural, sartorial and human – becomes exhausting (as it did in his worst film so far, Guzaarish), especially because his biases, his penchant for overstatement and his regressive worldview overshadow all else.
+After a point though, all that flawless beauty — architectural, sartorial and human — becomes exhausting (as it did in his worst film so far, Guzaarish), especially because his biases, his penchant for overstatement and his regressive worldview overshadow all else.

-Among the many contradictions in Padmaavat is the fact that it chooses to glorify Rajputs when, by its own admission, Chittor fell because of Rajput disunity and cowardice.
+Among the many contradictions in Padmaavat is the fact that it chooses to lionise Rajputs when, by its own admission, Chittor fell because of Rajput disunity and cowardice.
+H.R.H.
 Ratan seeks help from all his fellow Rajput rulers but they turn him down for fear of antagonising Alauddin.

 I am only portraying a reality from our past — I can almost hear him say the words.
 There is a difference though, Mr Bhansali, between portraying a shameful reality and venerating it.